rayjtchen/Interview-IntegraDev/README.md

 - Add an author to a book item
 - Register a new book type for a given book item
 - Register a new book copy for a given book type
+- View items, book types and book copies with a GUI

 ## System Design